jpmcb/gopherlogs/README.md

 $ go mod tidy
 ```

-In your go code, you can now import gopherlogs and use it!
+In your go code, you can now import `gopherlogs`:

 ```go
 package main